Training & Employment

 Introduction

-Start Date: September 1, 2024 (anticipated, flexible)
+Start Date: September 1, 2025 (anticipated, flexible)

 Compensation: $65,000 annually; health, dental and eye coverage; paid time off

-Abigail Mansfield Marcaccio, Ph.D.
+Abigail Mansfield Marcaccio

+Ph.D.
 Tom Sheeran, Ph.D.

-Outpatient Psychology and Family Therapy at South County Psychiatry
+Outpatient Psychology and Family Therapy at SCP

 Couple and family therapy is guided by the McMaster Approach to evaluating and treating families.
 The McMaster Approach requires that couples and families participate in a comprehensive assessment to identify problems and strengths and to identify goals that will guide treatment, as well as concrete actions individuals can take to work toward their goals together.
 It has a variety of empirically supported tools that guide formulation, and is supported by decades of research.
 The McMaster Approach is practical and uses here-and-now interactions to help families develop the kinds of relationships they want to have with each other.

 Third wave behavioral approaches to treatment guide individual outpatient therapy, including ACT, DBT, and CBT principles.
 Individual therapy is both practical and values driven.
+We use a collaborative approach to coordinate care with other behavioral health providers both in the SCP practice and in the community.
+SCP treats patients with a range of diagnoses, including anxiety disorders, mood disorders, and trauma.

 SCP is committed to providing evidence based, values driven treatment and training.
 Our primary supervisors have had faculty appointments at Brown in the Department of Psychiatry and Human Behavior from previous positions, although SCP is not affiliated with Brown.
 As a result, there is a strong interest in delivering high quality empirically supported treatments, and in translating evidence-based principles to a private practice setting.
 We currently have psychologists who specialize in geriatric mental health, young adult, couple and family therapy, and neuropsychological assessment.
 In the outpatient setting, fellows are able to work with adults 18+, including specialty care within the geriatric population, young adult, general adult outpatient cases, and couple/family therapy cases.
 Training will be provided in couple and family therapy, and approximately 50% of the caseload will consist of couples and families.
 The remainder will be individuals.
-The fellow may also develop and run groups, if that is an area of interest.
+The fellow may also develop and run groups, especially if that is an area of interest.

 SCP employs a team based model of care, and is committed to providing a safe place to ask for and receive consultation.
 Trainees are encouraged to seek input, ask questions, collaboratively grapple with challenges in a supportive environment, and to use guidance to help them grow as clinicians.
 SCP seeks to attract and maintain a collaborative, supportive and values-oriented team.